dahmian/asana-node-ajax-proxy/README.md

 # asana-node-ajax-proxy
-A proxy to allow communication with Asana without revealing API key
+A proxy to allow AJAX communication with Asana without revealing API key.
+While Asana does allow COR AJAX, it requires storing the API key in client side code, which is accesiable by anyone.
+This is a security risk, this proxy allows the API key to be kept on the server.

 #### Installation
 ```